stav/stav.github.gen/content/post/ubuntu-yoga.md

 ### Temporary Files

-House temporary files in memory so we don't waste writes to SSD.
+House temporary files in memory so we don't waste writes to the SSD.

 `/etc/fstab`:

-    # <file system>   <mount point>   <type>  <options>                   <dump>  <pass>
+    # fsys  mount point  type   options                     dump pass
     tmpfs   /tmp         tmpfs  defaults,noatime,mode=1777   0    0
     tmpfs   /var/spool   tmpfs  defaults,noatime,mode=1777   0    0

 ### Browser cache

 Also browser cache can go in memory since its a heavy writer.
-Let's just do Chromium for now.
+I just did Chromium since that's mainly what I use.
+All I do is just create a link.

     mkdir -p /tmp/stav/cache/chromium
     rm -rf ~/.cache/chromium